gogleva/SecretSanta/README.md

 - Write vignettes for SecretSanta predict
 - Add links and references to the tool papers
 - more HPC tests
-- does parLapply work on Windows? what to use if not? (they say it does) -
+- does parLapply work on Windows? what to use if not? (they say it does, any) -

 expansion: